HunorMarton/svg-tutorial/src/content/svg/transform.md

 Because we have five arms, the bottom of the image is a bit shorter than the top of the image.
 To center the image, we can group the whole star together and use the `translate` transformation to move everything down by 5 units along the Y coordinates.

 In this example, we had to copy-paste the code for each arm over and over again.
-In <a href="/svg/use">the next example</a>, we will see how to reuse shapes.
+In [the next example](/svg/use), we will see how to reuse shapes.